-MANUFACTURING
+MANUFACTURING & WAREHOUSE

 Manufacturing and Warehouse areas provide basic jobs and keep people in the city during different working hours.
 The employee per square foot of building space is usually low in these areas due to the large buildings that are needed for storage and logistics.
-They are well distanced from any nearby residential and are typically located near major transportation corridors like highways and railways.
+They are well distanced from any nearby residential and are typically locate near major transportation corridors like (e.g., highways and railways) and may include manufacturing centers, warehousing, or logistic hubs.